SIMULIA Abaqus Performance Article

 • Review MPC, coupling, tie constraints, and connectors for size and purpose

-• Avoid over constraining the model since it can slow the run and reduce realism
+• Avoid over-constraining the model because it can slow the run and reduce realism

 Small adjustments here can improve performance and solution robustness at the same time.

 Solver choice can change run time dramatically.
-Standard and Explicit are designed for different problem types, and choosing the wrong approach can add hours or days.
+Abaqus/Standard and Abaqus/Explicit are designed for different problem types, and choosing the wrong approach can add hours or days.

 For quasi-static analyses in Explicit, methods such as load rate selection and mass scaling can reduce run time, but they must be used responsibly.
 Always verify that the physics remain valid, for example by monitoring energy balance and confirming that dynamic effects are not dominating the response.